SUNET/simone-example/README.md

 [OrderController.java](src/main/java/se/uhr/simone/restbucks/control/OrderController.java): Create the example order and submits a event that is published on the FEED.

-[OrderRepository.java](src/main/java/se/uhr/simone/restbucks/entity/OrderRepository.java): Stores the order for later retrieval (Currently only in-memory)
+[OrderRepository.java](src/main/java/se/uhr/simone/restbucks/entity/OrderRepository.java): Stores the order for later retrieval

 ## Build
 Builds the war and deploys it in a Jboss Wildfly Docker container.